 When an attorney tries to aggressively persuade their clients to take a settlement, particularly if it is the first one offered, it is a fairly good sign that the case is currently with a settlement mill.
 To avoid this, injured individuals should speak to an attorney before hiring him or her.
 If an attorney is adamant that the case will be settled without hearing all the facts, it is likely that another attorney will work harder for the plaintiff.

 No Help with Medical Care and Rehabiliation

 A good attorney will not just represent the client in the courtroom, but also in the medical system, which can be confusing and complicated for those trying to recover from their injuries.
 Workers’ compensation cases are often affected by doctors biased for insurance companies, and in traumatic brain injuries, doctors sometimes do not have understanding of the complexity of the case.

 Attorneys working for a settlement mill do not help their clients navigate this complicated network, leaving them frustrated and without the care they desperately need.
 During an initial free consultation, injured individuals should ask any attorney they speak to about their recovery, and how involved the attorney will be in it.
 This will indicate whether or not the attorney will be there throughout every step of the process, or if they are working for a settlement mill.

-If you have been injured, please contact us today at (312) 766-1000 or contact us for your free consultation.
+If you have been injured, please contact us today at (312) 766-1000, text us at 844-780-1546, email us at [email protected] or contact us online for your free consultation.
 You can be sure when you work with us, you are not working with a firm that wants to settle your case as quickly as possible.
 You are working with attorneys who care, will provide honest advice, and will work hard to get you the full amount of compensation to which you may be entitled, whether that means settling or going to trial.